| Title: | Progress Bar for Parallel Tasks |

 sapply()

-Run a task on the backend akin to parallel::parSapply()
+Run a task on the backend akin to parallel::parSapply(), but with

 a progress bar.